wesselb/mlkernels/README.md

 ```

 Of course, in practice we do not need to implement variants of kernels which include
-length scales, because always adjust the length scale by stretching a base kernel:
+length scales, because we always adjust the length scale by stretching a base kernel:

 ```python
 >>> EQ().stretch(2)(np.linspace(0, 1, 3))